 GitLab CI/CD – Rules

-rules offer a highly flexible and intuitive way to manage conditional job execution, allowing your pipelines to adapt dynamically based on various factors like branch names, commit messages, file changes, and even the source of the pipeline trigger.
-This level of granular control is essential for building sophisticated CI/CD processes.
+In today’s blog post, we will discuss rules in .gitlab-ci.yml.
+GitLab CI/CD pipeline rules offer a highly flexible and intuitive way to manage conditional job execution, allowing your pipelines to adapt dynamically based on various factors like branch names, commit messages, file changes, and even the source of the pipeline trigger.

 Why rules?
 The Evolution of Conditional Logic